 Money saving tips

-One of the best ways to save money while traveling Spain is to keep your eyes peeled for the menu del dia – menu of the day.
+One of the best ways to save money while traveling in Spain is to keep your eyes peeled for the menu del dia – menu of the day.
 This is usually a three-course prix-fixe lunch menu for around 10 EUR.
 Eat big for lunch and enjoy a tapas bar for dinner.

 Purchase city passes if you plan on hitting a lot of tourist sites.